bowlofstew/bowlofstew.github.io/_posts/2015-09-01-dockerizing-scribe-builds.md

 Thinking about it, I wondered how bad will it fail in compilation given the newest version of boost, thrift, a modern compiler, and a newer version of Ubuntu?
 Since I run on OSX as my primary, let's docker it up....what could possibly go wrong?

 First up, I created a base image to build thrift from using a modern-cpp base image that I had created for another project.
 The modern-cpp base image contains modern cpp compilers, make systems, and the newest version of boost.
 This image then pulls down thrift 0.9.2 tag, compiles it, then installs it.
 After that, I pushed this tag to the docker hub.
 Next, I created a second docker image that inherits the thrift image, pulls down the scribe source from the Facebook graveyard, then compiles it.
-Surprisingly, it all compiled with several warnings.
-Go Docker & C++!
+Unsurprisinly, it blew up!
+I'm going to fork the Scribe repo, update to a modern build system (probably CMake), fix any other issues, and docker-fy the build.

 I have published all the revelent code in Github and the Docker Hub so here ya go!